mchalapuk/hyper-text-slider/doc/javascript-api.md

 Adds a listener that will be notified on phase changes.

-It is used by the [Slider](javascript-api.md#slider) to change styles of dots representing slides.
+It is used by the <a href="javascript-api.md#slider">Slider</a> to change styles of dots representing slides.

 *@param* {Function} **listener** - listener to be added